manwaring/serverless-api-template/README.md

 # Application architecture

-## Permanent stages
+### Permanent stages

 <img height="300" src="diagrams/permanent-stage-architecture.png">

-Permanent stages have two endpoints available for calling the API - one via API Gateway directly, and one via CloudFront.
+Permanent stages (dev, staging, and prod) have two endpoints available for calling the API - one via API Gateway directly, and one via CloudFront.
 Note that calling the API Gateway directly bypasses CDN caching and so won't show performance benefits on subsequent calls.

+### Ephemeral stages

 <img height="220" src="diagrams/ephemeral-stage-architecture.png">